Automata Linear Dynamic Logic on Finite Traces: From ALDL Formulas to 2AFWs From ALDLf Formulas to 2AFWs

 The transition function ensures that runs of $A_\varphi$ have the same recursive structure as the semantics of $\varphi$.
 Rule 1 corresponds to rule A1 of the semantics.
 Rule 2 corresponds to rule A2; since $\varphi$ is assumed to be in negation normal form we need only handle negations of atomic propositions.
 Rules 3 and 4 correspond to rules A3 and A4, respectively.

 Rule 5 corresponds to rule A5.
-If a path automaton gets "stuck", i.e., it is not in an accepting state and cannot make a transition, then all of the disjunctions evaluate to \textbf{false}.
+If a path automaton gets ``stuck'', i.e., it is not in an accepting state and cannot make a transition, then all of the disjunctions evaluate to \textbf{false}.
 This is desirable because a stuck path automaton in this context represents that the first condition of rule A5 does not hold.
 Similarly, if the path automaton gets trapped in a loop and never reaches an accepting state, this also represents that the first condition of rule A5 does not hold.
 In this latter case, it results in a run with an infinite branch in which each node of the branch is labeled with a state of the form $\dbox{U}\varphi$.
 Since there are no states of the form $\bbox{U}\varphi$, this is a rejecting branch, as desired.

+Since states of the form $\dbox{U}\varphi$ ``demand'' reaching an appropriate position that satisfies $\varphi$, getting ``stuck'' in such a state means that the ``demand'' has not been met.
+Thus, states of the form $\dbox{U}\varphi$ are not accepting states.

 Rule 6 corresponds to rule A6.
 If a path automaton gets stuck, then all of the conjunctions will be empty and evaluate to \textbf{true}.
 This is desirable because it represents the vacuous satisfaction of rule A6.
 Similarly, if the path automaton becomes trapped in a loop and never reaches an accepting state, this also represents the vacuous satisfaction of rule A6.
 In a run, a trapped path automaton looping forever results in an infinite branch.
-Since every node on such a branch is labeled with states of the form $\bbox{U}\varphi$, it is an accepting branch, as desired.
+Since every node on such a branch is labeled with states of the form $\bbox{U}\varphi$, it is an accepting branch, as desired,which is why we defined states of the form $\bbox{U}\varphi$ to be accepting.